ole00/afterburner/README.md

   ./afterburner b
   </pre>
   You will see several messages on the console.
 Check the one with '*Index for VPP 900 is'.
 This is the lowest supported VPP of 9V and the index should ideally be between 15 and 35.
   If you see a different index value (lower or higher) move the Afterburner's compensation pot (R8) either a bit lower or higher (depending on the VPP 900 index value) and go back to Calibration step 2).
 Repeat the Calibration steps 2) and 3) until you find the good value on VPP 900 index.
-If everyting goes OK the last VPP index (VPP 1650) should be 128.
+If everything goes OK the last VPP index (VPP 1650) should be 128.

   * **Calibration step 4)** Measure the actual VPP to verify the value read by Arduino is correct.
-Run the following command while mesuring the VPP on your multimeter:
+Run the following command while measuring the VPP on your multimeter:
   <pre>
   ./afterburner m
   </pre>
   Afterburner will set the VPP to several values (5V, 9V, 12V, 14V, 16V) and print the voltage readings as read by Arduinos's ADC.
 These values should match with readings from your multimeter (except for the 5V which is OK if it is a value from 4.2V - 5.0 V).
 Important are the values of the higher voltages.
-If they are off by more than +/-0.05V then you can set the calibration offset by runnig Calibration step 3) with an extra parameter '-co X':
+If they are off by more than +/-0.05V then you can set the calibration offset by running Calibration step 3) with an extra parameter '-co X':
   <pre>
   ./afterburner b -co X
   </pre>
-  Where X is a number from -20 (represening -0.2V offset) to value 25 (representing +0.25V offset).
+  Where X is a number from -20 (representing -0.2V offset) to value 25 (representing +0.25V offset).
 If your multimeter reads 12.1V and the reading on the text console shows 12.00V you need to set positive offset of +0.1V ('-co 10').
 If your multimeter reads 11.85V and the reading on the text console shows 12.05V you need to set negative offset of -0.2V ('-co -20').
 After setting the calibration offset, the readings on your multimeter should read the same values as the text on the console (+/- 0.05V).
 The calibration is then done.
 If (when specifying negative offset value) the calibration fails, turn the MT3608 Pot about 10-15 degrees counter-clockwise (to rise the VPP a tiny bit) and re-do the Calibration step 4.

   * Note that if you use your calibrated Afterburner board with a different Arduino (made by a different company or slightly different design), you may need to re-do the calibration.

-* With the GAL chip inserted and power button pressed (or in ON position) check the chip identification by runnig the following command:
+* With the GAL chip inserted and power button pressed (or in ON position) check the chip identification by running the following command:
   <pre>
   ./afterburner i -t [GAL_type]
   </pre>

-  If you get some meaningfull GAL chip identification like:
+  If you get some meaningful GAL chip identification like:
   <pre>
   PES info: Atmel ATF16V8B  VPP=10.0 Timing: prog=10 erase=25
   </pre>
-  then all should be well and you can try to  erase the chip and then   programm it to contain your .jed file.
+  then all should be well and you can try to  erase the chip and then program it to contain your .jed file.

   If you get an unknown chip identification like:
   <pre>